citp/privacy-policy-historical/y/yo/you/yourezads.com.md

-> *The following text is extracted and transformed from the yourezads.com privacy policy that was archived on 2009-06-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090615063921id_/http%3A//yourezads.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yourezads.com privacy policy that was archived on 2010-04-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100407205038id_/http%3A//yourezads.com/privacy.php) for the most accurate reproduction.*

-# Your EZ Ads
+# Guaranteed Web Traffic, Text Ads, Banner Ads, Solo Ads & Login Ads - Free Guaranteed Traffic!

 Your EZ Ads Privacy Policy